 I started out with the Master clippers as my primary.
 I didn’t have a secondary and had to hope I didn’t break these.

 Quickly, though I realized the Masters were not going to get the job done.
 I was doing mostly business regular cuts and was really slow since I had to keep changing the plastic guard and going over the same spot multiple times to get the hair evenly cut.
 I quickly switched to the Oster 76 and then used the Master as my secondary to do fades and short tapers.

 T blade trimmers are for more delicate work like shapeups, touchups, outlining, necklines and similar tasks.
 Corded or cordless, they’ll be very lightweight, catering to their gentle purpose.

-A good pick would be this Imperial product as the guys have long-lasting tradition of high quality pomades in the veins of American traditions.
+A good pick would be the Imperial Barber Grade Fiber Pomade as the guys have long-lasting tradition of high quality pomades in the veins of American traditions.
 Their product is easy to apply and its hold is quite spectacular.
 What more do you need?